JGCRI/gcam-doc/gcam-build.md

 * For use on general POSIX systems or a version of Mac or Windows for which the released binary was not compatible.
 * To add new features or otherwise customize the model.

 GCAM provides a generic [Makefile](#41-building-with-makefile) as well as [Xcode](#42-building-with-xcode) and [Visual Studio](#43-building-with-visual-studio) project files.  **Note** as of GCAM 4.4 compiling GCAM requires a C++ compiler with support for the C++ 14 language standard.
-In addtion, it relies on the following third party libraries.
+In addition, it relies on the following third party libraries.
 Mac and Windows users should be able to use the libraries provided, otherwise see the section on [building third party libraries](#2-building-third-party-libraries).

 * [Boost C++ Libraries](http://www.boost.org), details [here](#21-boost)
 * [Xerces C++ XML Parser](http://xerces.apache.org), details [here](#22-xerces-xml-parser)